runtimerevolution/survey/README.md

 # Each Participant can respond 4 times this survey
 Survey::Survey.new(:name => "Star Wars Quiz", :attempts_number => 4)
 ```
-## Surveys used in your controllers
+## Questionaire used in your controllers
 In this example we are using the current_user helper
 but you can do it in the way you want.